TrevorW-code/ClassHierarchy/README.md

-# SchoolProject
+# ClassHierarchy
-I am making a project for my University that creates a list of all of the classes for the information Science through a webscraper, then organizies them in order.
+Creating a D3.js framework for CU that allows people to see what classes they can take in order, their prerequistes, and allows people to plan their academic journey.